Eastern Area Soccer League

 c.
 The ball cannot be touched twice consecutively from the same player.

-20. Scoring:
+21. Scoring:

 a.
 The ball must be completely cross over the Goal Line between the posts and under the Crossbar.

-21. The Officials use red and yellow card(s) to communicate to players and coaches.
+22. The Officials use red and yellow card(s) to communicate to players and coaches.
 The definitions of the cards are as follows:

 a.
-Yellow Card(s): are used by officials to caution players for dangerous or reckless play, unsportsmanlike behavior, or
+Yellow Card(s): are used by officials to caution players for dangerous or reckless play, unsportsmanlike behavior, or infractions of the rules and the player has been removed from game play.

 i.
-A substitute player may be put into game in the removed player’s place
+A substitute player may be put into game in the removed player’s place.

 ii.
 If a player is shown a second yellow card the player is removed from the game and not replaced.

 b.
 Red Card(s): are used by the officials to remove a player from the game.
-It means the automatic ejection of the player and
+It means the automatic ejection of the player and that player's team will remain shorthanded for the remainder of the match.

 i.
-Any Player or Coach ejected from a game for misconduct or use of foul or abusive language shall be suspended for two
+Any Player or Coach ejected from a game for misconduct or use of foul or abusive language shall be suspended for two games.

-1. If Player plays for multiple teams, red card suspension is determined by review of the EASL board.
+1. If Player plays for multiple teams, red card suspension is determined by review of the EASL Board.

 2. If the coach coaches for multiple teams, this will apply only to the role on the team that the card was given